Scattering in relativistic quantum field theory: basic concepts, tools, and results: LSZ Formalism

 \section{LSZ Formalism}

-Prior to the results of Haag and Ruelle, an axiomatic approach to scattering theory was developed by Lehmann, Symanzik and Zimmermann (LSZ), based on time--ordered vacuum expectation values of quantum fields.
-The relative advantage of their approach with respect to Haag--Ruelle theory is that useful reduction formulae for the $S$-matrix greatly facilitate computations, in particular in perturbation theory.
-Moreover these formulae are the starting point of general studies of the momentum space analyticity properties of the $S$-matrix, as outlined elsewhere in this encyclopedia.
-Within the present general setting, the LSZ method was established by Hepp.
+Prior to the results of Haag and Ruelle, an axiomatic approach to scattering theory was developed by Lehmann, Symanzik and Zimmermann (LSZ), based on time-ordered vacuum expectation values of quantum fields \cite{LeSyZi}.
+The relative advantage of their approach with respect to Haag-Ruelle theory is that useful reduction formulas for the $S$-matrix greatly facilitate computations, in particular in perturbation theory.
+Moreover these formulas are the starting point of general studies of the momentum space analyticity properties of the $S$-matrix (dispersion relations), {cf.\ \cite{4Enc}}.
+Within the present general setting, the LSZ method was established by Hepp \cite{He}.

 For simplicity of discussion, we consider again a single particle type of mass $m > 0$ and integer spin $s$, subject to condition (\ref{herbst}).
-According to the results of the preceding section, one then can define asymptotic creation and annihilation operators on the scattering states, setting
+According to the results of the preceding section, one then can consistently define asymptotic creation operators on the scattering states, setting